Fernando Tapia

-Fernando Tapia Méndez (born 17 June 2001) is a Mexican professional footballer who plays as a goalkeeper for Liga MX club UANL on loan from Quéretaro.
+Fernando Tapia Méndez (born 17 June 2001) is a Mexican professional footballer who plays as a goalkeeper for Liga MX club América.

 Club career

 On 1 July 2022, América included Tapia in their official roster for Clausura 2022 having been assigned jersey number 35.

 International career

 In June 2024, he took part in the Maurice Revello Tournament in France with Mexico.